Companions in a mission of justice and reconciliation

 How do we take care of the people entrusted to our care and ministry?
 How do we ensure our own harmonious psycho-sexual development and growth?
 How do we react as Jesuits to the global challenge of creating a safer environment for children and vulnerable adults in our ministries?
-How do we respond to the pain and to the request of justice of many victims of different kinds of abuse (sexual, psychological, etc)?
+How do we respond to the pain and to the request for justice of many victims of different kinds of abuse (sexual, psychological, etc)?

 These are some of the questions we faced during a short and intensive workshop on Building a Safeguarding Culture and a Safe Ministry held in our community in Arrupe International Residence in Manila, from 3 to 6 August.
 We were led in this journey by a wise guide, Fr Roger Champoux SJ, who brought with him his decades-long experience as a spiritual director and counsellor.